AISTS SPORT MEDICINE PODCAST #37

-Discover the world of sport management through the AISTS Sports Medicine podcast, featuring interviews with leading experts, professionals and academics.
+Discover the world of sport management through the AISTS Sport Medicine podcast, featuring interviews with leading experts, professionals and academics.

 Sport medicine is one of the scientific disciplines of the AISTS Master of Advanced Studies programme and is led by Dr Boris Gojanovic.
 It brings participants up to speed with the current challenges in maintaining a healthy and performing human athletic body.